vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 #### Observe and Reflect
 Measure, verify, analyze.
 What is the learning?

+> A just balance and scales are the Lord's; all the weights in the bag are his work.
+(Proverbs 16:11)

 > You shall eat the fruit of the labor of your hands; you shall be blessed, and it shall be well with you.
 (Psalm 128:2 ESV)